 ---|---|---|---|

-As great as it is from a sportsbook revenue perspective to see such strong numbers over the first nine months of 2024, the real story is where the numbers land for October, which was a historically terrific month for the betting public (and a truly terrible 31-day stretch for the books).
+As great as it is from a sportsbook revenue perspective to see such strong numbers over the first nine months of 2024, the real story is where the numbers land for October and December, both of which were historically terrific months for the betting public (and a truly terrible pair of 31-day stretches for the books).

 U.S. Sports Betting Hold 2024